-DKK 1-2 million for the particularly unorthodox research idea in its early phase, which will be assessed in an anonymous process.
-The programme is announced once a year in open competition.
-Next application deadline in March 2022.
+Up to DKK 2 million for the unorthodox research idea in its early phase, which will be assessed in an anonymous process.
+The programme is announced once a year in open competition with a deadline in March.

 The interdisciplinary collaboration

 DKK 2-3 million for new collaborations or DKK 10-20 million for established collaborations.
 Projects should involve two PIs (Principal Investigators).
 One should be from computer science, statistics or applied mathematics.
 The other a from a field that may be broadly chosen.
-Next application deadline in March 2021.
+The programme is announced once a year in open competition with a deadline in March.

 The exceptional professor